Graph edit distance

-At first glance, the GED (graph edit distance) may appear to be 7, removing 3 edges, adding the white vertex, and adding edges between it and the 3 other vertices.
-However, the optimal set of operations would be to remove the edge between 2 colors of choice (for example, red and blue), change the third (green) to white, add a vertex of the now missing color (green), and connect it to the newly white vertex, for a GED of 4.
+At first glance, the GED (graph edit distance) may appear to be 7, removing 3 edges, adding the yellow vertex, and adding edges between it and the 3 other vertices.
+However, the optimal set of operations would be to remove the edge between 2 colors of choice (for example, green and blue), change the third (red) to yellow, add a vertex of the now missing color (red), and connect it to the newly yellow vertex, for a GED of 4.

 In mathematics and computer science, graph edit distance (GED) is a measure of similarity (or dissimilarity) between two graphs.

 The concept of graph edit distance was first formalized mathematically by Alberto Sanfeliu and King-Sun Fu in 1983.